PaddlePaddle/PaddleX/docs/pipeline_deploy/lite_deploy_en.md

 ## Feedback Section

-The edge-side deployment capabilities are continuously optimized.
+The edge deployment capabilities are continuously optimized.
 Welcome to submit [issue](https://github.com/PaddlePaddle/PaddleX/issues/new/choose) to report problems and needs, and we will follow up promptly.